vozhyk-/emacs/README.md

 ## TODO

+- High: SIGPIPE while selecting region.

 - tooltip.
 - toolbar.
 - menubar.
 - fullscreen?
 - not works on pure gtk+-3 with X11.
 - so many features not supported.

+I don't use these features, so they may not be developed.

 ## ImageMagick